Jenksville State Forest

 Trail 1 utilizes an access road leading to the radio tower.
 Trails 2, 3, 4, and 5 are narrow trails that meander though the forest.

-- Trail 2- beginner trail .4 miles long
+- Trail 2- beginner trail .4 mile long

 - Trail 3- advanced trail 2.0 miles long

-- Trail 4- intermediate trail .4 miles long
+- Trail 4- intermediate trail .4 mile long

-- Trail 5- intermediate trail .3 miles long
+- Trail 5- intermediate trail .3 mile long

-- Trail 6- advanced trail .4 miles long
+- Trail 6- advanced trail .4 mile long

-- Trail 7- intermediate trail .4 miles long
+- Trail 7- intermediate trail .4 mile long

 The blue trails have the highest elevation, 1690'.
 Therefore, these trails are probably best suited for cross-country skiing.
 Trails 1 and 7 utilize old logging roads and fire lanes.
 Trails 2,3, 4, 5 and 6 are narrow trails that meander through the forest.

-- Trail 2 -intermediate trail .1 miles long
+- Trail 2 -intermediate trail .1 mile long

-- Trail 3- intermediate trail .7 miles long
+- Trail 3- intermediate trail .7 mile long

 - Trail 4- intermediate trial 1.1 miles long

 The Yellow trails are a mix of lanes, access trails, and narrow trails that meander through the forest.
 The westernmost point of Trail 4 provides a scenic view of Jenksville and the valley to the south.
 From this point, the trail runs northeast through a clear-cut that was harvested in 1993.
 The goal of the harvest was to convert the softwood stand planted in 1941 to natural hardwoods and to provide a seedling/sapling forest type which is in decline in this landscape.